jessielpx/Nanopore_RNA_Pipeline/README.md

 ## 2. Run Epi2me (First run):
 1. sbatch [epi2me.sh](epi2me.sh) and wait for it to fail

-***The epi2me transcriptomic workflow cannot be run smoothly on Rorqual.
-A specific step needs to be done separately.***
+***The epi2me transcriptomic workflow cannot be finished in a single pass on Rorqual.
+Fastcat needs to be done separately.
+I run fastcat separately then put the output back into pipeline and resume.
+If there is an easier way to fix the issue, please let me know!***

 ## 3. Run Fastcat:
 1. sbatch [fastcat.sh](fastcat.sh)